⚙️ Downloading drivers

 - You can also install drivers by using

-brew cask install chromedriver brew install geckodriver
+brew install geckodriver

 You can also upgrade existing webdrivers:

-brew cask upgrade chromedriver brew upgrade geckodriver
+brew upgrade geckodriver

-- If you wish to verify that web drivers are working, follow these instructions.
+To verify that web drivers are working, follow these instructions.